shrikrishna97/Computational-Thinking/Week-8/SideEffects.md

 # Side Effects in Pseudocode for Lists and Dictionaries

-> **📚 Reference**: This document is based on [Lecture 8.5 - Side effects in pseudocodes for lists and dictionaries.pdf](./Lecture%208.5%20-%20Side%20effects%20in%20pseudocodes%20for%20lists%20and%20dictionaries.pdf)

 ## Introduction to Side Effects

 When we introduced procedures, we discussed the issue of **side effects** in the context of cards or tables.
 A side effect occurs when we pass a data structure (like a stack of cards or a table) to a procedure, and changes made inside the procedure are reflected outside.
 This change may or may not be required or intended.